FuryanRasta/peyote/tutorials/03_augmented.md

 ...
 ```

-The remaining `200` out of the `500stake` deposited were sent to the funding pool \(i.e. fee address\) and can be queried using `bondscli q account "$FEEADDR"`.
+The remaining `200` out of the `500stake` deposited were sent to the funding pool \(i.e. fee address\) and can be queried using `peycli q account "$FEEADDR"`.
 Note that the bond creator is expected to have access to this funding pool and will be able to safely use any funds send to it.

 ## Mint to Deposit and Burn to Withdraw \(Open Phase\)

-Now that the `OPEN` phase has been reached, we can query the price again using `bondscli q bonds current-price demo`, which gives:
+Now that the `OPEN` phase has been reached, we can query the price again using `peycli q peyote current-price demo`, which gives:

 ```bash
 [